Equipment, Safety & Insurance

 - The bike mechanic will be available in transitions to sort out any mechanicals – if you cannot sort out the issue, teamwork will be required to get a broken bike to the next transition.

-If you don’t own a suitable mountain bike, one will be provided for you.
-Please note this requirement on the registration form
+If you don’t own a suitable mountain bike, one will be provided for you (Just select 'Bike hire' when you register)

 At the event, a qualified bike mechanic will be available to fit you to your bike and answer any questions you may have.